June & July Petrol and Fuel Prices in South Africa

-These are the current and live petrol and fuel prices as of May 7, 2025, including the projected fuel prices for June 4, 2025.
+This page provides the current petrol and fuel prices for June, including the projected fuel prices for July 2025.
 Petrol and diesel prices are updated monthly on the first Wednesday of each month.

 Petrol 93 (ULP)